osrf/ros2multirobotbook/src/rmf_fleetadapter.md

 ```

+> Note only function declaration and relevant information is present here

 The first thing user should look into is `RobotClientAPI.py`
-The `RobotAPI` class is a wrapper for API calls to the robot.
+The [`RobotAPI`](https://github.com/open-rmf/rmf_demos/blob/main/rmf_demos_fleet_adapter/rmf_demos_fleet_adapter/RobotClientAPI.py#L28) class is a wrapper for API calls to the robot.
 Here, users
 are expected to fill up the implementations of functions which will be used
 by the `RobotCommandHandle`.
 For example, if your robot has a REST API, the user will need to make HTTP request calls to the appropriate endpoints within these functions.